jamespmernin/Rails-Ninja/README.md

   - `Sensei.first.dojo`
   - `Sensei.second.dojo`

-> Note: Try adding the [Awesome Print](https://github.com/awesome-print/awesome_print) gem if you'd like the data to look nicer in your terminal.
-You can also using [pry](https://github.com/rweng/pry-rails) for rails
+_Note: Try adding the [Awesome Print](https://github.com/awesome-print/awesome_print) gem if you'd like the data to look nicer in your terminal.
+You can also using [pry](https://github.com/rweng/pry-rails) for rails._

 ## Routes

-Your data is in the database ready to go, so let's set up some endpoints so it can be accessed.
+So now that your data is in the database ready to go, let's set up some endpoints so it can be accessed.
 Navigate to your `config/routes.rb` file and add:

 ```rb
 resources :dojos do
   resources :senseis
 end
 ```

-Check your routes in the controller with `rails routes`.
+Then, confirm your routes in the controller.

+> `rails routes`

 ## Controllers

-We now have endpoints ready for HTTP calls, but we don't have any logic saying what should happen if those endpoints were hit.
-Let's set up some controllers to handle that.
+We now have our endpoints ready for HTTP calls, but we don't have any logic saying what should happen when those endpoints are hit.
+Let's set up some controllers to handle them.

-`rails g controller Dojos`
+> `rails g controller Dojos`

-Inside the controllers folder, you'll find a file named `dojos_controller.rb`.
-Inside that, set up your `index`, `show`, `create`, `update`, and `destroy` methods.
-Also, make a private `dojos_params` method.
+Inside the controllers folder, you'll find `dojos_controller.rb`.
+Inside that, set up your `index`, `show`, `create`, `update`, `destroy`, and your _private_ `dojos_params` methods.

-See how far you can get from using your memory or referencing an old project.
-Here's the `index` method, just to get the ball rolling.
+See how far you can get using your memory or referencing an old project.

+Here's the `index` method, just to get the ball rolling:

 ```rb
 class DojosController < ApplicationController